Presenting

 All this is defined in the SQL database presented above.
 Each digital or analog entity can have a MQTT definition that allows piscada to either publish or subscribe that entity on a specific MQTT “address” defined as an organized set of TOPICS and a variable name.

-In the case of any pirtu unit the internal application allows for a seamless connection without any field configuration.
+In the case of a pirtu unit the internal application allows for a seamless connection without any field configuration.
 Each pirtu at powerup connects to the local network as usual in new IoT devices.

 Using wifi, the unit first generates a local wifi SSID, called “piscadawifi”, and the installer uses a phone or tablet to join that network and address a fixed ip on his browser.
 There he selects the wifi SSID required on that site and introduces its password.
 Done.